Zhiliang-Bai/Patho-DBiT/README.md

 ### Reformat FASTQ Read 2 file
 The Read 2 sequence needs to be reformated to run [ST Pipeline](https://github.com/SpatialTranscriptomicsResearch/st_pipeline), as explained in the following figure.
 Due to experimental design of Patho-DBiT, the Read 2 is equal to the "Read 1" in ST pipeline, while Read 1 will be the "Read 2".

-To reformat the Read 2, run the 'fastq_process.py'.
+To reformat the Read 2, run 'FASTQ_process.sh'.

 All raw Read 1 and reformatted Read 2 files can be downloaded from the NCBI Gene Expression Omnibus (GEO) under the accession number XXXXXXXX